sagemath/sage-archive-2023-02-01/README.txt

        export SAGE_CHECK="yes"

    before starting the Sage build.
 This will run each test suite and will raise an error if any failures occur.
+Warning: on many platforms, this will cause failures in the installation of the Python spkg.

    To start the build, type: